The Road Ahead

 - When crossing the road, take the shortest, most direct route to get to the other side

-- Wear bright colours for visibility
+- Wear bright colours for to increase your visibility, especially at dawn or dusk

 - At intersections, always check for turning vehicles before you leave the kerb and while you're crossing the road